Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ### Web application
 Based on Azure AD as a Web application, it uses OAuth2 authorization code flow to authentication, and authorizes resources based on the groups in the access token.
-This starter provides a convenient way to quickly access resource servers.

 #### System diagram
-Only as a Web application, no further access to other resources protected by Azure AD.
 ![Standalone Web Application](resource/aad-based-standalone-web-application.png)

-* Access restricted resources of web application, login with credentials using default scopes of `openid, profile, offline_access, https://graph.microsoft.com/User.Read`.
+1. Access restricted resources of web application, login with credentials using default scopes of `openid, profile, offline_access, https://graph.microsoft.com/User.Read`.
-* Return secured data.
+2. Return secured data.

 #### Include the package
 To use this starter in a web application, please add following packages: